The script will by default use the Markdown-formatted templates found in the templates

-The script will by default use the Markdown-formatted templates found in the templates directory for importing issues, pull requests, and comments.
+directory for importing issues, pull requests, and comments.
 These are written in US English, and contain some fancy formatting including links to the GitHub profile and Gravatar images for the person who originally authored the issue or comment.

 Here you can see examples of how those default templates are rendered when issues are imported:

-Example result of an imported pull request
+- Example pull request (original)

 Creating Custom Templates